 The Space In Your RV

 Space is an important factor in most choices RVers have to make.
 It’s no secret that with a smaller living situation comes less space.
 While it might seem helpful to get a big ladder, doing so may actually be counterintuitive.
-Ideally, a bunk ladder should be able to serve its purpose without adding clutter to your RV.
+Ideally, a bunk ladder should be able to serve its purpose without adding clutter to your motorhome.
 However, you will want to avoid getting a ladder that is too small to be used properly.

 Ladder safety is essential for everyone, but if you have children, this can be one of the biggest priorities.
 While it is best to be cautious when using any ladder, there are some ladders that can lend themselves to more accidents than others.
 The telescopic ladder can bring a risk of injury if misused.
 But a standard bunk ladder can also be flimsy and give out easily.

-You will want a ladder that is secure and has a weight limit that exceeds the weight of the heaviest person that will be using it.
+You will want a ladder that is secure and has a weight capacity that exceeds the weight of the heaviest person that will be using it.
 Giving yourself some wiggle room in terms of weight limit can prevent possible injury.

 One of the biggest issues most people have with bunk ladders is that they are rough on the feet.
 Even if a ladder is secure and durable, not every ladder comes with a barrier between the metal steps and your feet.
 While it might not seem like an issue to you at the beginning of the day, climbing on metal bars will be the last thing you want to do by the end of a long day.